Meroniums in Spin-Orbit Coupled Bose Gases: Introduction

-The combinations of skyrmions or merons are also intriguing objects and have attract enormous interests.
+The combinations of skyrmions or merons are also intriguing objects and have attract enormous interest.
 A skyrmion and anti-skyrmion can form a pair, the so-called skyrmionium \cite{Zhang2016, Kolesnikov2018, Hagemeister2018, Zhang2018, Bo2020, Obadero2020, Seng2021, Tang2021, Yang2023}, with a zero topological charge.
-This state is of particular interests due to its lacking of skyrmion Hall effect\cite{Kolesnikov2018, Tang2021}.
-An isolated meron in a continuous system is usually in absence.
+This state is of particular interest due to its lacking of skyrmion Hall effect\cite{Kolesnikov2018, Tang2021}.
+An isolated meron in a non-confined system is usually in absence.
 The spins of the meron at the core region point out of the plane, while the spins align in the plane at the periphery and swirl along the periphery like a vortex.
 Such a configuration is not energetically favorable.
-Hence, they intend to form pairs or groups.
+Hence, they are likely to form pairs or groups, so that their swirling spin textures can be mutually cancelled away from the cores and finally results in localized spin configurations with finite energy.
 A bimeron is a combination of two merons \cite{Komineas2007, Zhang2015, Heo2016, Kharkov2017, Shen2020}, resulting in a net integer topological charge (usually $\pm 1$).
 Recently, a new state named as bimeronium is experimentally observed \cite{Zhang2021}, which is a combination of two bimerons with opposite topological charges, resulting in a zero net topological charge.
 Cold atom systems provide an indispensable platform for quantum simulation, owing to their remarkable tunability and rich tools of experimental probes.
-Notably, various types of topological structures have been created in cold atom experiments, including skyrmions\cite{Choi2012}, monopoles\cite{Ray2014,Ray2015} and knots\cite{Hall2016}, demonstrating the capacity of the cold atom systems to explore fundamental physics beyond traditional condensed matter settings.
-Since the realization of synthetic gauge field the toolbox of cold atom has be further enriched.
-In these systems intriguing topological defects, for instance, half vortex, have been discussed\cite{Wu2011,Ramachandhran2012}.
+Notably, various types of topological structures have been created in cold atom experiments, including skyrmions\cite{Choi2012}, monopoles\cite{Ray2014,Ray2015}, and knots\cite{Hall2016}, demonstrating the capacity of the cold atom systems to explore fundamental physics beyond traditional condensed matter settings.
+Therefore, it is intriguing to explore whether such a topological state with zero net topological charges exists in cold atomic systems.